-Spring Sing 65 COVID-19 Vaccination Requirements
+Spring Sing 66 COVID-19 Vaccination Requirements

-AACA requires COVID-19 vaccination for attendance at all sanctioned Spring Sing 65 events.
+AACA requires COVID-19 vaccination for attendance at all sanctioned Spring Sing 66 events.
 Sanctioned events include:

-- Friday Evening Cocktail Party
+- Friday Evening Dinner

-- Saturday Concert, Cocktail Hour, Dinner, and Entertainment.
+- Saturday Concert, Dinner, and Entertainment.

 - Sunday Hymn Sing, Brunch, and Reprise